julian-zucker/katacoda-scenarios/python-skills-challenge-function-takes-arguments/step1.md

 ```

 If you try putting in something longer than the `size` of your markov chain, you'll see an `IndexError`, because there is no table of the right size.
 We'll want to handle that slightly better by adding some error handling.
+Open up `step1.py` and then add a try/except block to handle `IndexError`s and print an error message.

 ```python
 def repl(m):